You have 0 items in your cart. | View Cart

 Quality American made products are status symbols for discriminating consumers in all the markets of the world.
 American made products are known for the superior quality and durability.
 Nolting longarm quilting machines and frames are manufactured in America’s heartland.
 Made to be used everyday for generations to come.

 Quality and Price

 Like any important purchase you are challenged with the price/quality scale.
 It starts with low price for low quality moves through moderate price for moderate quality then on to high price for high quality.
 With all the choices you actually have a wide range from one extreme to the other and everywhere in between.
 Only you can think through all your needs, wants and future plans to decide where on the scale you should target.
 You are secure in knowing that Nolting machines and frames are the highest quality in any price category.

 Nolting is known for offering the highest quality in all the sizes and features.
 We avoid gimmicks and fads.
 Over all the years we have seen many features, options and accessories offered that were of little practical value.
 Nolting machines and frames have been refined to be simply the best.
 Longarms should be easy to set up, easy to load, easy to thread, easy to operate and easy to maintain.
 These are our goals.
 Why make it more complicated than it has to be?

 Come Say Hi!

 If you are ever near our factory in Eastern Iowa we encourage you to stop in and see us.
 You can see where and how our machines and frames are made.
-You can learn a lot about longarms and its fun.
-Nolting machines are on display a quilt shows around the world.
+You can learn a lot about longarms and it's fun.
+Nolting machines are on display at quilt shows around the world.
 Either way please stop and see us.
 We love to help you with your research.
-And as always… We will help you any way we can.
+And as always...
+We will help you any way we can.